hypo69/hypo/docs/gemini/set 0/en/explainer/src/utils/xls.md

 **Potential Errors/Improvements:**

 - **Data validation:** The `save_xls_file` function could benefit from more validation to ensure the input data is in the correct format.
 The current handling could silently fail if there are issues with the data structure.
 This is critical because data consistency is important.
-- **Large files:** Handling very large Excel files might require memory management strategies to prevent crashes.
+- **Large files:** Handling very large Excel files might require memory management Startegies to prevent crashes.
 - **Error Logging:** Include more detailed error messages for better debugging.
 The messages are general and could be improved for specific error conditions.
 - **File Overwriting:** While not an error, the code assumes that the JSON file and the output excel file is not being used by another application simultaneously.
 If these files are open, problems could occur.